clarkbox/checksnmptraffic/README.md

 <h1>check snmp traffic total</h1>

 This is a nagios plugin to check the total amount of traffic passing over an interface within a defined time period.

-run the script with --help for full list of variables possible.<br>
+It can also be used stand alone as CLI tool.
+Run the script with --help for the full list of options.<br>
 <br>
 The script will exit code > 0 if the threshold of in/out is exceeded within the time period.
 A summary is also printed.
 This script does not need to be run via Nagios, and could be used stand alone, or invoked via cron.

+I have used this script in production since 2010 and its been solid.
 Please provide feedback/bug reports.
 I will maintain this script, and expand it based on input from users.
 This project was moved from google code (http://code.google.com/p/checksnmptraffic/).

+Send all commercial use bitcoin donations to: 1H6vCrypVRySXyovxWAcAUMEJV2Y7Rdh5B

 ##Help
 <pre>